Bansri01/share-n-care/README.md

 - we have added 20 users
 - We have added 20 diseases
 - We have added 20 posts, 42 comments, several thumbs-up and thumbs-down for the first four forums.
+- The first four forums are Tuberculosis, Diabetes, Epilepsy, Skin Cancer.

 # About the website